Nikos Badimas

-Nikos Badimas (Νίκος Μπαδήμας; born 16 December 1974) is a Greek professional football manager and former player.
+Nikos Badimas (Νίκος Μπαδήμας; born 16 December 1974) is a Greek professional football manager.

 Career

 Playing career

 As a player, Badimas started from the infrastructure segments of Panionios, where he played for the U−19 squad.
 He then spent the rest of his playing career with P.A.O.
 Rouf, Foinikas Kallithea, A.O.
 Terpsithea, Charavgiakos, Thriamvos and AO Trachones.

 Coaching career

 Badimas began his coaching career in Kaisariani, followed by Dafni Palaio Faliro and AO Terpsithea.
 In 2016 he took over PAS Giannina U−17 with whom he reached the Final-4 in the Greek U−17 championship.
 In 2019, he was appointed assistant to PAS Giannina head coach Argiris Giannikis, while simultaneously serving as the Technical Director of the club's infrastructure departments, as well as the head coach of the U−19 squad.

 In June 2021, Badimas was hired as manager of Super League 2 club Ergotelis.